Dhruv-Singhal-981/ITC-Hotels-Analysis/README.md

 *6. Protect Presidential Suite pricing during peak periods.*
 With 70% of top 10 bookings coming from Presidential Suites and strong willingness-to-pay confirmed, these rooms should never be discounted during high-demand periods.

----

-## Assumptions and Caveats

-*1. Duplicate records were treated as data entry errors.*
-Duplicate rows were identified and removed.
-They were assumed to be unintentional rather than legitimate identical bookings.

-*2. Whitespace in string columns was treated as a formatting artefact.*
-Stripping was applied uniformly across all object-type columns without case-by-case review.

-*3. Net Revenue was used as the primary revenue metric throughout.*
-Gross Revenue includes discounts and was considered a less accurate measure of actual performance.
-All revenue comparisons use Net Revenue unless stated otherwise.

-*4. Covid_Impact levels are treated as categorical labels only.*
-No external severity index was used to validate or weight the categories.
-The analysis treats them as equal-interval groups, which may not reflect actual severity differences.

-*5. Customer Type labels are taken at face value.*
-No adjustment was made for potential misclassification.
-Labels are assumed to accurately reflect customer status at the time of booking.

-*6. Findings are specific to 2021–2022.*
-The dataset covers a period heavily shaped by COVID-19.
-Insights related to impact levels, seasonal patterns, and customer behaviour should be validated against more recent data before being used for active decisions.